mobile app bar

 Baron Davis NBA: Phoenix Suns at Sacramento Kings

-It’s well-known that professional athletes often end up bankrupt shortly after their careers are over.
+When it comes to professional athletes, it is well-known that professional athletes often end up bankrupt shortly after their careers are over.
 Many athletes spend too extravagantly in an effort to fit an image they’ve been trained to believe they should conform to, and too few make an effort to actually grow their money in any meaningful way.
-Davis once told CNBC that he tries to help young athletes avoid these pitfalls by giving them some advice: Begin investing from the moment they sign their first contract.

-Davis wishes someone had given him this advice at the outset of his professional career, which is why he’s trying to pass his knowledge to today’s generation of athletes.
+He wishes someone had given him this advice at the outset of his professional career, which is why he’s trying to pass his knowledge to today’s generation of athletes.

 “Knowing what I know now, I definitely wish I would have taken the onus to invest more and be more of an angel entrepreneurial investor.”

 He knows of what he speaks, as he reportedly made out extremely well from his decision to buy a stake in vitaminwater early in his career.
 That investment paid off handsomely when Coca-Cola acquired the company a few years later for over $4 billion.
-He’s also founded and invested in more than a dozen other companies, including the WNBA, Thrive Market, UWish, and Hims.

-All athletes should be listening to Baron Davis
+All athletes should listen to Baron Davis

 Being a professional athlete is like being part of an exclusive fraternity.
 There’s a responsibility to look out for one another that most athletes take seriously.
 Davis is doing his part to help those that came after him, but he isn’t the only athlete who has given good financial advice to the younger generation.